SKPVenkataSDeepthi/Data-AI-ML-Playground/README.md

 - Work with real datasets & pipelines
 - Turn insights into actionable solutions

-💡 *From disaster risk prediction to intelligent systems — this is where learning meets real-world impact.*
+💡 *From disaster risk prediction to intelligent systems, this is where learning meets real-world impact.*

 ---